 2. Many jobs get outsourced.

-Without barriers like tariffs, it becomes much cheaper to outsource unskilled labors from developed to developing nations.
+Without barriers like tariffs, it becomes much cheaper to outsource unskilled laborers from developed to developing nations.
 The United States manufacturing sector is a startling example of this process.
-In 1949, 30 percent of Americans worked in manufacturing, which had many stable high paying jobs.
+In 1949, 30 percent of Americans worked in manufacturing, which had many stable high-paying jobs.
 Today, only 8.5% of Americans work in manufacturing.

 Even the World Trade Organization (WTO), a prominent proponent for free trade, admits that free trade is bad for jobs.
 In 2017, Roberto Azevêdo, the director-general of the WTO, estimated that 20% of all jobs lost internationally are due to free trade.